Kayo-b/Kayo-b/README.md

 Greetings, traveler
 -------

-Self-taught web-developer currently residing in Germany and focusing on the Javascript/Typescript language and its frameworks.
+I'm a self-taught web-developer currently residing in Germany and focusing on the Javascript/Typescript language and its frameworks.

 At this point in my journey I'm focusing on my React skills and should be able to start building some bigger projects soon, maybe a Twitter clone or something a bit more original, who knows...